-From Partaloa we can return to Oria and continue towards Urrácal, go down to the A-334 and continue until the crossing of Somontín, hidden village between mountains that offers a landscape full of charm, with breathtaking views over the Almanzora Valley and the Sierra de los Filabres From Somontín to Lúcar we can move by car or on foot, hiking through the ravine that unites both towns.
-In Lúcar, as in all the towns of the region, we will find comfortable accommodation, delicious cuisine, places of leisure and interesting monuments to visit, being the most peculiar are the Plaza Mayor, the old Venezuelan air mansions and the Campanario Clock, constant reference from all parts of the town.
+From Partaloa we can return to Oria and continue towards Urrácal, go down to the A-334 and continue until the crossing of Somontín, hidden village between mountains that offers a landscape full of charm, with breathtaking views over the Almanzora Valley and the Sierra de los Filabres.
+From Somontín to Lúcar we can move by car or on foot, hiking through the ravine that unites both towns.
+In Lúcar, like in all the towns of the region, we will find comfortable accommodation, delicious cuisine, places of leisure and interesting monuments to visit, being the most peculiar are the Plaza Mayor, the old Venezuelan air mansions and the Campanario Clock, constant reference from all parts of the town.

 For lovers of hiking and outdoor excursions, from Albox you can organize routes on foot or by bicycle.
 The most attractive are from Albox to Los Vélez for Saliente and from Velez Rubio to Oria.
 In this last route there are very suitable ways to travel them with your bike.